upbound/function-approve/README.md

 After approval, the function will:
 1. Record the new state as the approved state
-2. Remove the pause annotation
-3. Allow reconciliation to continue
+2. Allow the changes to proceed normally without overwriting the Desired state

 ## Resetting Approval State